-2. Place this cone with its narrow end pointing up, on a digital balance (scale) capable of measuring a change in weight of 0.1 mg (depending on your setup, see point 4), with a fast enough response time that sudden 'jumps' can be seen (see point 5) and able to log data to a PC.
+2. Place this cavity with its narrow end pointing up, on a digital balance (scale) capable of measuring a change in weight of 0.1 mg or preferably 0.01 mg (depending on your setup, see point 4), with a fast enough response time that sudden 'jumps' can be seen (see point 5) and able to log data to a PC.

 3. Decide some way to get light into the cavity.
-This could either involve firing a laser in through a hole or placing a light source in there, eg: an LED with attached battery/capacitor.
+This could either involve firing a laser in through a hole, use a fibre-optic or placing a light source in there, eg: an LED with attached battery/capacitor.
 Try to avoid having cables going into your cavity - they produce em forces & external mechanical forces.

 5. Plot a time series of the force before and after activation of the light.
-The QI thrust (if there) will show up as an initial jump.
-Any effects due to heating should be a bit slower.
+The QI thrust (if there) will show up as an initial jump at switch on.
+Any effects due to heating should be slower.
 These two effects can be isolated as Sonny White did in his 2016 emdrive paper (see references).

 Acknowledgements.
-The above experimental plan has benefited from others such as M. Tajmar, J-L Perez-Diaz and T. Taylor.
+The above experimental plan has benefited from others such as M. Tajmar, J-L Perez-Diaz, Russ George and T. Taylor.
 Also many others on twitter who have made suggestions.
 Thank you!

 McCulloch, M.E., 2018.
 Propellant-less propulsion from quantised inertia.
 J. Space Explo.
 2018 Vol: 7(3). https://www.tsijournals.com/abstract/propellantless-propulsion-from-quantized-inertia-13923.html

 White, H., P. March, J. Lawrence, J. Vera, A. Sylvester, D. Brady and P. Bailey, 2016.
 J. Propulsion and Power. doi:10.2514/1.B36120 https://arc.aiaa.org/doi/10.2514/1.B36120